tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/getschema.html' target='_blank'>Quick Base Documentation</a>

+Use API_GetSchema to get information about the specified application or application table.

+When invoked on an application dbid, this call returns DBVars created for the application and all child table dbids.

+When invoked on a table dbid, the call returns DBVars and additional table-related information such as reports, field IDs (fid), key field ID (key_fid), individual record names, base type, and the current property settings for each field.
+In addition, this call returns the default List All and List Changes reports.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Application DBID